Yellow Flowers, Bolinas, CA, February, 1976 Some rights

 for Latin America to explore the world around us a bit and learn some Spanish.

-to Brasil for a week.
-We have settled in Buenos Aires, Argentina and I have
+We settled in Buenos Aires, Argentina and I

-developed my photography skills and tools and hope to persue this passion in my new life here in Argentina.
+developed my photography skills and tools and am persuing this passion here in Argentina.